Code-Alchemysts/social-links/README.md

-# 🎇 User Profile Design
+# 🔥 Social Links Page

 [![licence mit](https://img.shields.io/github/license/Code-Alchemysts/social-links)](https://github.com/Code-Alchemysts/social-links/blob/main/LICENSE)
 [![#CodeAlchemystsOpenSource](https://img.shields.io/badge/%23CodeAlchemystsOpenSource-Alchemysts--Open--Source-brightgreen)](https://github.com/Code-Alchemysts)

 > This is a project of a Social Links Page, that we've made to centralize our social links. 😀
-> This project was made as a part of and iniciative to help the community, giving some open source projects. 🤓
+> This project was made as a part of and initiative to help the community, giving some open source projects. 🤓

 ## Technologies i've used in this project